How much data do I need?

 For example, it is now common for Netflix and Disney+ to stream to your phone in 4K HD, which uses a lot more data compared to regular 1080p HD.

-Another example is Spotify and Apple Music, which can stream lossless (uncompressed) music to your phone, which in theory should improve sound quality.
+Another example is Spotify and Apple Music, which can stream lossless (uncompressed) music to your phone, which in theory should improve sound quality at the expense of larger file sizes.

 People are also moving away from traditional text messaging and phone calls, and instead opting for Whatsapp and FaceTime - all which require the internet to work.